-What is great about this projects is that I was able to make it on the back side of these Christmas Wood Tags.
+What is great about this project is that I was able to make it on the backside of these Christmas Wood Tags.
 Yah! saving money, time and space. *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 SUPPLIES FOR WOOD THANKSGIVING TAGS